3-Day Weekend Road-Trip… Best Things to Do on the Isle of Man

 Ferries to the Isle of Man… How to get to the Isle of Man

-We took the Isle of Man Steam Packet ferry from Liverpool and back to Heysham, which meant we could take our own car for our road-trip.
-They were running a 5-day short-break offer so it cost us £253 return which wasn’t bad, it worked out roughly the same as flights and hiring a car would have.
+They were running a 5-day short-break offer which cost £253 return, so worked out roughly the same as flights and hiring a car would have.
 And it meant we could take as much luggage as we could fit into the car!

 Ferries run daily and can be booked online… Isle of Man Steam Packet Website